Drillia tholos

 Drillia tholos is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

-Drillia tholos is a species of marine snail native to Natal, California.
 Dead Drillia tholos often form shallow marine sediments.
-The shells attain lengths of 5 mm, its diameter 2 mm, dextrally coiled.
+The shells attain lengths of 5 mm, their diameter 2 mm, dextrally coiled.
+It is a rare species and only found in certain regions across the globe.

 Distribution

 This species occurs in the demersal zone off East London, South Africa.